eng470-s23/EvaPriceDemo/white-paper.md

 During the duration of the school term, I dedicated several hours a week to finding scholarly articles and books on my topic.
 I also dedicated time to learning new platforms such as GitHub, Palladio, Voyant, and Genially.

 ## Project Outcomes

  I learned about what kinds of emotions and physical experiences draw people to concerts, and I learned how digital marketers use that to their advantage when advertising their brands.
 Coachella is a unique festival experience, but it is also a networking event— making it one of the most successful festivals in the United States.
 I have displayed this information in multiple formats to promote learning for others.
+Also, I learned how to navigate new platforms and insert my newfound knowledge on my topic in creative ways.

 ## Project Continuation and Long-Term Impact